While I let the music coming off the stage wash over me, with its complexities, I found myself daydreaming about how I could dance to this music.

 The path for developing an idea is as varied as the source of the inspiration.
 Here are a few of the ideas I’ve found helpful in my creative journeys.

-Write it down!
 Writing down the idea or what has inspired you makes sure that you don’t lose it.

-Daydream about it.
 Daydream, meditate, dance it out, free write a page on it.
 Let ideas come up from your subconscious whatever way you need.
 Try different methods as you never know what will fall out.

-Sit on it.
 Some ideas need to ferment over time.
 Sometimes ideas need a bit longer to develop in you before it’s ready to come out.
 You may even find that you need another moment of inspiration to be the catalyst for the original one.

 Don’t be scared of your ideas.
 The more ideas you have, the more likely it is that you’ll find the amazing one that will become something big.